Samsung/tizen-docs/docs/platform/developing/creating-tic.md

 ### Supported environment

-- Ubuntu 16.04 LTS or Higher
+- Ubuntu 16.04 LTS or higher

 ### Set up TIC on your PC